mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * **Device Key**

 Each biometric device would contain an authorized private key after the device registration.
 This key is rotated frequently based on the requirement from the respective adopter of MOSIP.
-By default MOSIP recommends 30 days key rotation policy for the device key.
+By default, MOSIP recommends 30 days key rotation policy for the device key.
 The device keys are created by the device providers inside the FTM during a successful registration.
 The device keys are used for signing the biometric.
 More details of the signing and its usage will be [here](#device-service-communication-interfaces).
 This key is issued by the device provider and the certificate of the device key is issued by the device provider key which in turn is issued by the MOSIP adopter after approval of the device providers specific model.

 * **FTM Key**